MSI Vigor GK30 Combo + Clutch GM11– upgrade your setup now!

 Currently, All-Sync mode has issues, you get much better results setting each component individually to a mode like breathing, something we’ll bring up with MSI.
 We’ve been working for MSI for over a year, and in that time they’ve integrated Mystic Light into Dragon Center and improved it a lot.
 Hopefully they’ll enable more color modes and selection, and better connectivity in future software updates.

-If this MSI combo is for you, using our affiliate links supports us here with no extra cost to you.
+If this MSI Vigor GK30 Combo is for you, using our affiliate links supports us here with no extra cost to you.
 We’re focusing right now on doing gaming peripherals to see how they perform, don’t forget to give us a quick follow on social media, you can find us at techspinreview on Facebook, Instagram and Twitter to get notified of new contests and episodes.